 - Communicate with your team: Talk to your stakeholders, decision-makers, and team members to help them understand where the current creative process lacks the root cause of all issues and your suggested fixes.

-- Enlist the help of software: Get a creative collaboration tool like Artwork Flow to centralize your creative operations process quickly and get everyone on the same page.
+- Enlist the help of software: Get a workflow management software tool like Artwork Flow to centralize your creative operations process quickly and get everyone on the same page.
 We’ll get into more detail in the next section.

 How Artwork Flow helps create a streamlined creative operations process